zentrope/nashorn-app/readme.md

 ### Properties

-Also supported is the notion of a directory of `properties`: names URLs, API authorization tokens, certificates, or other parameters one or more scripts might need to use.
+Also supported is the notion of a directory of `properties`: named URLs, API authorization tokens, certificates, or other parameters one or more scripts might need to use.